xkollar/xkollar.github.io/data/posts/2017-02-13-scherzino.markdown

 * Emphasis should be on the first note of every measure measures (first note should be a little louder).
-* Additional emphasis in this particular piece is added by slur (firs note is slightly longer, to achieve legato effect).
+* Additional emphasis in this particular piece is added by slurs (first note is slightly longer, to achieve legato effect).
-* There is nice hand movement to achieve this, referred to as "odskok"(?).
+* There is nice hand movement to achieve this (referred to as "odskok"?).

 Seems like simple pieces tend to be complex in the detail `:-)`.